 “MISSION Myeloma, Inc. is very near and dear to me and my family.
 In 2006, at the age of 40, I was diagnosed with Smoldering Multiple Myeloma after having symptoms of fatigue, severe weakness in the legs, bruising easily and getting sick easily.
 (Smoldering means it’s “sleeping” and could awake at any time.)

 In November 2013, we were shocked with a diagnoses of Acute Promyelocytic Leukemia (APML), which is a very aggressive and fast moving blood cancer—deadly if not caught in its early stage.
 By the grace of God, it was [caught early].
 With aggressive treatments of chemotherapy and other cancer fighting medications for the APML, I’m happy to say, I’ve been in remission since the Spring 2014, with no expected recurrence of the APML in the future.
 Along with the APML diagnosis, the Smoldering Multiple Myeloma stopped “sleeping” and became active.
 Fortunately, the Myeloma went back to smoldering (sleeping) as a result of the APML treatments.

 The Myeloma will become active again….we just don’t know when.
-Since being in remission from the APML, I have quarterly medical tests and exams with follow-up visits with my oncologist.
+Since being in remission from the APML, I have medical tests and exams with follow-up visits with my oncologist every six months.
 This allows for when Myeloma does become active again, we can begin treatments immediately.
 Needless to say, I’m hopeful for many more years to spend with my wife, children and grandchildren.